Inches to Nanometers Converter

 How to Convert Inches to Nanometers

-To convert an inch measurement to a nanometer measurement, multiply the length by the conversion ratio.
+To convert a measurement in inches to a measurement in nanometers, multiply the length by the following conversion ratio: 25,400,000 nanometers/inch.

 Since one inch is equal to 25,400,000 nanometers, you can use this simple formula to convert: